Remarks on restricted Nevanlinna transforms

+The Cauchy $G(z)$ and the Nevanlinna $K(z)$ transforms play an important role in complex analysis and free probability.
+They are given as follows:

 for some finite measures $m$ and $\rho$ and constants $a$.
-To get the measure $m$ from $G$ usually one uses the following inversion formula
+In order to retrieve the measure $m$ from $G_m$ one uses the classical inversion formula

 cf. Akhiezer (1965), p.
 125 or Lang (1975), p.
 380, Bondesson (1992).
-Thus $G_m$ uniquely determines $m$.
-However, for the inversion one needs to know the Cauchy transform in strips $\{x+iy : x \in \Rset,\, 0<y< \epsilon \}$ for some $\epsilon >0$.
-In Jurek (2006) it was shown, among others, that the values of $G_m(it), t\neq 0$ are sufficient to identify $m$; also cf. Corollary 2 below.
-Of course, as holomorphic functions both $G_m$ and $K_{a\,, \rho}$ are determined by their values on sets having condensation point.
+Thus, $G_m$ uniquely determines $m$.
+It is important to stress that the above inversion requires one to know the Cauchy transform in strips $\{x+iy : x \in \Rset,\, 0<y<\epsilon \}$ for some $\epsilon >0$.
+Jurek (2006) demonstrates that the values of $G_m(it), t\neq 0$, are sufficient to identify $m$, using a simple argument of exponentiation of measures; also cf. Proposition 1 below.
+Of course, as holomorphic functions $G_m$ and $K_{a\,, \rho}$ are determined by their values on sets having a condensation point, but the proof in Jurek (2006) is notable for avoiding the use of structural theorems from complex analysis.

-In this note we will consider $G_m$ and $K_{a,\,\rho}$ only on the imaginary axis without the origin.
-In particular, we show that the measure $\rho$ can be retrieved from $K_{a,\,\rho}(it), t\neq 0$, using the classical (standard) Fourier and Laplace transforms; (Theorem 1).
-Using yet another functional (self-energy functional) we introduce the boolean convolution.
-Finally, we will indicate rather unexpected relations between the Voiculescu $\oplus$ and the boolean $\uplus$ operations on probability measures; (Proposition 1).

-This paper is an exemplification of a general idea that many transforms in the complex analysis and, in particular, in the area of the free probability, are indeed some functionals of the standard Laplace and Fourier transforms when suitably restricted to the imaginary line.
+This paper is an application of the general idea (conjecture) that many transforms in complex analysis and, in particular, in the area of the free probability, are some functionals of the standard Laplace and Fourier transforms when suitably restricted to the imaginary line.

+In particular, we will show that the measure $\rho$, in the Nevalinna transform, can be retrieved from values $K_{a,\,\rho}(it), t\neq 0$, using the classical (standard) Fourier and Laplace transforms, after restricting $K_{a,\,\rho}$ to the imaginary axis without the origin; cf. Theorem 1 (The inversion formula).
+Then we illustrate the inversion formula by an example.
+Finally we derive a relation between the so-called \emph{boolean convolution} $\uplus$, introduced by Speicher and Woroudi (1997), and the Voiculescu convolution $\boxplus$ (Proposition 2); cf. Acknowledgement below.
+Finally, Remark 2 identifies a challenging open problem.

 \textbf{1.
-Notations, the results and an example.} For a real constant $a$ and a finite Borel measure on the real line $\rho$, we define \emph{the restricted Nevanlinna transform} by
+Notations, results and an example.} For a real constant $a$ and a finite Borel measure $\rho$ on the real line, \emph{the restricted Nevanlinna transform} is defined by